 Born and raised in Victoria, Chief Constable Del Manak started his policing career with four years of service with the Vancouver Police Department.
 He came to VicPD in 1993, where he has spent the last 23 years in a variety of sections and roles.

 Chief Manak has an extensive traffic safety background.
 He spent five years in the VicPD Traffic section, where he was a collision analyst and part of the escort and drill team.
-Selected to set up a provincial government pilot project, Acting Chief Manak helped create the Integrated Road Safety Unit (IRSU) in the Capital Regional District.
+Selected to set up a provincial government pilot project, Chief Manak helped create the Integrated Road Safety Unit (IRSU) in the Capital Regional District.
 The success of this pilot program led to the expansion of other IRSU units throughout the province.

 Promoted to the rank of Inspector in 2006, Chief Manak served as the Officer In Charge of Human Resources for over 3 years.
 He has personally hired more than 60 officers, or nearly one quarter of VicPD’s current members.
 He then oversaw the Patrol Division until he was promoted to Deputy Chief Constable in June 2010.